Berlin Blockade: Marshall Plan and Soviet reaction

 American planners had privately decided during the war that it would need a strong, allied Germany to assist in the rebuilding of the West European economy.
 In January 1947, James F. Byrnes resigned as Secretary of State and was succeeded by George C. Marshall who was tasked with consolidating power in Western Germany.
 President Truman was concerned about the influence of Stalin in spreading communism to other European countries.
 Truman adopted a policy of containment and part of this plan involved giving significant amounts of money to capitalist Western European countries.
-The delivery of aid was called the European Recovery Program, also known as the Marshall Plan, after General C. Marshall, and was introduced in June 1947.
+The delivery of aid was called the European Recovery Program, also known as the Marshall Plan, after General George C. Marshall, and was introduced in June 1947.